kyle1320/kylecutler-com-static/README.md

 Intended for more advanced scripts.
 Supports a mix of Javascript and TypeScript files that will be bundled together using Rollup.

-All `.js` files (and not `.ts`) within this folder and its subdirectories will be used as entry points to Rollup, unless they reside under a _directory_ that starts with an underscore.
-For example, `/src/scripts/examples/myexample.js` would be used as an entry point, but `/src/scripts/_utils/myutils.js` would not.
+All `.entry.{js,jsx,ts,tsx}` files within this folder and its subdirectories will be used as entry points to Rollup.
+Compiled scripts will not include the `.entry` suffix.

-Right now, the only entry points are `site.js` and a few files in the `standalone/` folder.
+Right now, the only entry points are `site.entry.js` and a few files in the `standalone/` folder.
 The idea behind this is that most pages on the site will include `site.js`, while any non-standard pages, like standalone apps or the résumé page, can have their own separate scripts bundle under the `standalone/` directory and include that file instead.

 Each bundle will be transpiled to ES5 using Typescript (including JS files).